 Don’t let insurance complexity slow your business down.
 Get instant quotes today and experience the ContractorNerd difference!

-Concrete Company Insurance FAQs
+Concrete Construction Insurance FAQs

 How much is insurance for a concrete company?

-Honestly, you’re looking at anywhere from $2,200 to $21,500 annually for general liability alone, depending on your revenue.
-Small guys doing $50K might pay around 0.9-2.1% of revenue, but bigger operations hitting $500K can see 5-12% – yeah, it’s brutal.
-Add workers’ comp at $3-10 per $100 in payroll, and you’re easily dropping $10-30K total yearly.
+You’re looking at $2,220 to $11,770 annually for general liability alone, depending on your revenue.
+Small operations doing $50K pay around 2.7-6.2% of revenue, while bigger companies hitting $500K see 1.5-3.7%.
+Add workers’ comp at $3-10 per $100 in payroll.

 What insurance is important for a concrete company?